-9.3 The maximum aggregate size shall be 1 in. when the bedding thickness is less than 6 in. and $1\frac{1}{2}$ -in. when the bedding thickness is 6 in. or greater, except as noted in 9.4.
+9.3 Except as provided in 11.4, the maximum aggregate size for beddings shall not be greater than 1 in. except if the bedding has a thickness of 6 in. or greater, then the maximum aggregate size shall not be greater than $1\frac{1}{2}$ in.

-9.4 When in situ soils conforming to project specifications are used in constructing the bedding for Type 3 and 4 installations, the maximum aggregate size shall not be greater than 3 in., or half the bedding thickness, whichever is less.
+9.4 When in situ soils conforming to project specifications are used in constructing the bedding for Type 3 and 4 Installations, the maximum aggregate size shall not be greater than 3 in., or half the bedding thickness, whichever is less.